logic-for-hackers/spring-2015/smt/smt.md

 http://cs.brown.edu/courses/cs195y/2015/files.html

 ### Handin:
-To hand in your the project run __cs195y_handin smt__ from a directory containing your Z3 source file(s).
+To hand in your the project run __cs195y_handin smt__ from a directory containing a text file with your Z3 code.
 (Make sure that what you submit runs from Z3's web interface.)